 Sirince is famed for its wine production and you can enjoy a tasting, or pick up some unusual tipples here.
-The name Sirince means “pretty” and the quaint little white washed buildings and twisting alleyways certainly help it live up to its name.
+The name Sirince means “pretty” and the quaint little whitewashed buildings and twisting alleyways certainly help it live up to its name.

-Visit the Roman Agora
+Visit the Ancient Agora

 Turkey Itinerary Day 14:

-It is thought that the statues were built by an egoistic king who wanted to build sculptures of himself and his family, however after his death, the heads were removed from the statues and nobody knows exactly how or why.
+It is thought that the statues were built by an egoistic king who wanted to build sculptures of himself and his family.
+However, after his death, the heads were removed from the statues and nobody knows exactly how or why.
 Fascinating, eh?

-Mount Nemrut is in a remote area and it is not so easy to access, however many companies offer 2-3 day tours from Cappadocia.
+Mount Nemrut is in a remote area and it is not so easy to access.
+However, many companies offer 2-3 day tours from Cappadocia.